cloudnative-pg/postgres-extensions-containers/postgis/README.md

 You should see `postgis`, `postgis_raster` (and so on) listed among the installed extensions.

-### 4. Verify OS dependencies are properly satisified
+### 4. Verify OS dependencies are properly satisfied

 PostGIS requires several OS dependencies that are being provided via the `/system` directory.
 CloudNativePG makes them available to PostgreSQL by adding the directory to LD_LIBRARY_PATH for the PostgreSQL process.